DemetriouJohn/GeoCoordinate/README.md

 # StandardGIS
-A set of GIS classes and helpers for DotNet standard
+A re-implementation of GeoCoordinate class for .Net standard.

+This class is not an exact clone of System.Device.Location but an extension of the functionality of the original